manoamaro/manoamaro.github.io/_posts/2015-10-27-codility-challenge-genomic-range-query.md

 {% endhighlight %}

 With this algorithm, the complexity drops from `O(m*4*n)` to `O(4*n + 4*m)`.
 Ruling out the constants, `O(n + m)` matches the challenge's expected complexity.

+Checkout some of my solutions for other challenges:
+{% include codility_challenges.html %}